for-social-change/new-leaf-docs/README.md

 - If the workflow completes without errors or test failures, go back to the FE/BE repo and manually run the `Production deploy` workflow to deploy to production

 ## Test accounts
-The test accounts use maildrop.cc emails for convenience but they are not secure (anyone can access these inboxes, go see at maildrop.cc) so the production test accounts should be deleted before the project launches.
+The test accounts use maildrop emails for convenience but they are not secure (anyone can access these inboxes, go see at https://maildrop.cc) so the production test accounts should be deleted before the project launches.
 To delete accounts, delete the applicable rows in the `users` and `identities` tables (see the [Database Access section](https://github.com/for-social-change/new-leaf-docs/#database-access) for more info).

 Staging
 - Researcher - fsc.researcher1@maildrop.cc